Abraham Geiger: Biography

 At this time, no university professorships were available in Germany to Jews; so, Geiger was forced to seek a position as rabbi.
 He found a position in the Jewish community of Wiesbaden (1832–1837).
 There, he continued his academic publications primarily through the scholarly journals he founded and edited, including Wissenschaftliche Zeitschrift für jüdische Theologie (1835–1839) and Jüdische Zeitschrift für Wissenschaft und Leben (1862–1875).
 His journals became important vehicles in their day for publishing Jewish scholarship, chiefly historical and theological studies, as well as a discussion of contemporary events.

 By that time, Geiger had begun his program of religious reforms, chiefly in the synagogue liturgy.
-For example, he abolished the prayers of mourning for the Temple, believing that since Jews were German citizens, such prayers would appear to be disloyal to the ruling power and could possibly spark anti-Semitism.
+For example, he abolished the prayers of mourning for the Temple, believing that since Jews were German citizens, such prayers would appear to be disloyal to the ruling power and could possibly spark antisemitism.
 Geiger was the driving force in convening several synods of reform-minded rabbis with the intention of formulating a program of progressive Judaism.
 However, unlike Samuel Holdheim, he did not want to create a separate community.
 Rather, his goal was to change Judaism from within.
+Geiger was the author of a siddur, the "Seder Tefillah Debar Yom be-Yomo" ("Israelitisches Gebetbuch für den Oeffentlichen Gottesdienst in Ganzen Jahre"), published in both Hebrew and German in Breslau in 1854.
+Geiger's siddur was considered less radical than the Hamburg Temple's "Seder ha-'Abodah", written by Seckel Isaac Fränkel and Meyer Israel Bresselau.